ActianCorp/zeenea-platform-docs/docs/zeenea-studio-search.md

   <tr>
     <td>Item Lifecycle Event</td>
     <td>
-        <p>This filter allows you to retrieve items from the catalog according to certain events in their life cycle.</p>
+        <p>This filter allows you to retrieve items from the catalog according to certain events in their lifecycle.</p>
         <p>Select the required event type and then select a period for this event.</p>
         <p>Two types of events are proposed:</p>
         <ul>